 8 November 2019

-The Domestic Premises (Energy Performance) Bill would require most domestic properties to have at least a C rating on their Energy Performance Certificate.
-It also sets out rules to improve performance and insulation when installing or upgrading heating systems in existing homes.
-The Bill gives the Secretary of State powers to introduce further measures to support energy efficiency.
+The Domestic Premises (Energy Performance) Bill would require the government to ensure that domestic properties achieve at least a C rating on their Energy Performance Certificate, and it sets out rules about the performance and insulation of new heating systems in existing homes.
+It is currently at the second reading stage in the Lords, having originated there with its first reading in 2019.

 Generated 21 February 2026